 Tip 1 for a Character Letter for a Judge: Establish Credibility

-First, it should inform the judge how the author of the letter knows the defendant.
+First, the author of the letter should tell the judge how they know the defendant.
 Use the first paragraph to build credibility and answer the following questions:

 - How long have you known the person?